open-guides/og-aws/README.md

 -   Fargate allows you to treat containers as fundamental building blocks of your infrastructure

 ### Fargate Tips
--   Fargate follows a similar mindset to Lambda, which lets you focus on applications, instead of dealing with undelying infrastructure
+-   Fargate follows a similar mindset to Lambda, which lets you focus on applications, instead of dealing with underlying infrastructure
 -   Fargate is supported by CloudFormation, aws-cli and ecs-cli
 -   Fargate tasks can be launched alongside tasks that use EC2 Launch Type
 -   💸Before creating a large Fargate deployment, make sure to estimate costs and compare them against alternative solution that uses traditional EC2 deployment - Fargate prices can be several times those of equivalently-sized EC2 instances.
 To evaluate both solutions based on potential costs, refer to pricing for [EC2](https://aws.amazon.com/ec2/pricing/) and [Fargate](https://aws.amazon.com/fargate/pricing/).